GXDev/ModPE-Tool-Data/README.md

 # ModPE-Tool-Data

-This is a simple repo to store simple ModPE Tool app data files
+This is a simple repo to store ModPE Tool app based server data, such as it's actual version.